c3rrolutions/hygrothermaldatabase/README.md

    [GitLens — Git supercharged](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens).
 1. Navigate to the
    [Remote Explorer](https://code.visualstudio.com/docs/devcontainers/containers#_managing-containers)
    pane.
-Hover over the running `metabase-frontend-*` container and click on the "Attach in New Window" icon.
+Hover over the running `database-frontend-*` container and click on the "Attach in New Window" icon.
 In the Explorer pane, open the directory `/app`, which is mounted to the host's `./frontend` directory.
 Navigate to the Extensions pane.
 Add the extensions